The Charlie Guild Melanoma Foundation merged with the James A. Schlipmann Melanoma Cancer Foundation (The Schlip) to form AIM at Melanoma (AIM).

 His wife Jean kept asking the doctors: How can someone have a complete physical and receive a clean bill of health; then, less than 6 weeks later be diagnosed with terminal cancer?
 They couldn’t give her an answer.

-So, on December 15, 2002 – the day after Jim’s funeral and on what would have been his 45th Birthday – his wife Jean established the James A. Schlipmann Melanoma Cancer Foundation (The Schlip) to honor him and keep his memory alive by providing hope for individuals suffering from this horrible form of cancer and their families.
+So, on December 15, 2002 – the day after Jim’s funeral and on what would have been his 45th Birthday – his wife Jean established the James A. Schlipmann Melanoma Cancer Foundation (The Schlip) to honor him and keep his memory alive by providing hope, support, and resources for individuals suffering from this horrible form of cancer and their families, and to raise money to support research for the CURE.